dribnif/tt/README.rst

 Change entries:
 ---------------

 By setting a default text editor (console or gui-based)  in the environment variable ``EDITOR``, you can easily correct mistakes.
-Just add the following line, referecing  your favourite text editor to your ``~/.bashrc`` and enable fast time entry correction.
+Just add the following line, referencing  your favourite text editor to your ``~/.bashrc`` and enable fast time entry correction.

   $ export EDITOR=vim